OpenNews/srccon/program.md

 * **We support one another**—by offering each other our expertise and empathy, we find new collaborators, help each other learn, and make our networks and organizations more resilient.
 * **We lead change**—by challenging the power structures that have failed our industry, we push for inclusive, long-lasting change in our newsrooms, led by journalists of color and the wide community of journalists outside of NYC/DC.

-If you'd like to facilitate a session at SRCCON, we have [a Proposal Guide written just for you](/sessions/proposal-guide/)!
+If you'd like to facilitate a session at SRCCON, we have [a guide to session proposals written just for you](/sessions/proposal-guide/)!

 ## Our Schedule

 SRCCON is also organized around building connections between participants.
 We want you to be able to fully focus on taking part—not just in the sessions on the official schedule, but in all the great conversations in hallways and after hours that make an event memorable.
 So we build in generous breaks to let you chat or grab coffee or tea without feeling rushed getting to the next thing.
-We provide a full breakfast and lunch both days, with space to chill out or make plans with new friends.
+We provide lots of snacks and full lunches both days, with space to chill out or make plans with new friends.
 Dinner and our Thursday evening program are a chance to spend time with people in more relaxed space.

 ## Emergent Conversations